Vincenzo Cotroni: Wrestler and hoodlum

 As the 1930s went on, Cotroni became increasingly prosperous, as his taste in clothes became more and more expensive.
 As Cotroni aged and he became the uomo di rispetto he always aspired to be, he became more quiet, modest and introspective as he sought to avoid the limelight.
 However, though Cotroni presented himself as an illiterate pepperoni salesman to pizzerias, he still maintained the reputation of being a terrifying figure capable of extreme violence.
 Cotroni's unofficial title of Le Parrain de Montreal ("the Godfather of Montreal") guaranteed him the respect that he felt was due to him.

 In 1940, Cotroni escaped internment despite being born in Italy.
-During the interwar period, i Figli d'Italia ("the Sons of Italy"), a group linked to the Grand Fascist Party attempted to mobilize support for the Fascist regime in Montreal's Italian Canadian community.
-Unlike the other provinces, where the Royal Canadian Mounted Police interned all Italian immigrants, only those who belonged to the Sons of Italy group were interned in Quebec.
+During the interwar period, i Figli d'Italia ("the Sons of Italy"), a group linked to the Grand Fascist Party, attempted to mobilize support for the Fascist regime in Montreal's Italian Canadian community.
+Unlike the other provinces, where the Royal Canadian Mounted Police (RCMP) interned all Italian immigrants, only those who belonged to the Sons of Italy group were interned in Quebec.
 As Cotroni had never belonged to the Sons of Italy group, he was allowed to remain at liberty.

 In 1941, Cotroni and Courville bought a bar and nightclub, "Au Faisan Doré" and the "Café Royal".
 Au Faisan Doré was the most popular nightclub in Montreal between the 1940s and 1960s, due to a charismatic emcee, Jacques Normand, alongside the galaxy of European stars who performed shows, with the most popular being Charles Aznavour, Tino Rossi, Charles Trenet and Luis Mariano.
 Au Faisan Doré was moreover the nightclub where numerous future French Canadian stars such as Roger Baulu, Raymond Lévesque, Denise Filiatrault, Fernand Gignac and Monique Leyrac began their careers.
 Though Courville and Cotroni both had thuggish reputations, the ownership of Au Faisan Doré and their sponsorship of la chanson française gave them the reputation of promoters of culture.

 Cotroni had a gangster, Harry Ship, rent an office next to Au Faisan Doré, which was a 24-hour center for gambling.
 Ship's office was equipped with ticker-tape machines reporting the results of sports events and horse races while bookies took bets from anyone willing to phone in.